John Cox

 10th July 2021

-John Cox was born on 16th February 1836 in Thurlby, Lincolnshire, the first child of John and Sarah Cox.
+John Cox was born on 16th February 1836 in Thurlby, Lincolnshire, the second child of John and Sarah Cox.
 He was baptised at St Germain’s Church on 18th March 1836.

 In 1841 John was living at Belvoir Road, Bottesford, Leicestershire, with his parents.
 John recorded in the family Bible that he moved with his parents to Derbyshire in 1850 when his father John became a bailiff to Lowes Farm at Swarkestone.
 However, they appear to have moved a few years before 1850 since John’s younger brother Charles was baptised at Swarkestone on 31st December 1848.
 John also recorded that he served his apprenticeship as a blacksmith with Bentley’s at Swarkestone and returned to Market Deeping, Lincolnshire, to work as an improver.
 It was here that he learnt to ring church bells.
 By 1861 he returned to Derbyshire and, working as a smith, he was living at Barrow upon Trent with his parents, his brother Thomas, and his sister Charlotte.